 are responsible of loading and saving multimedia files.
 Input modules are

-and they have no input connectors.
+of class Input and they have no input connectors.

 OpenVIP implements several input modules each of which can read different